cascadia-sati/docker-example-voting-app-with-iac/README.md

 ### Deleting the App

-These steps will destroy the Example Voting App, the Docker Swarm cluste, as well as the AWS resources:
+These steps will destroy the Example Voting App, the Docker Swarm cluster, as well as the AWS resources:

 1. Run the following command from the _./ansible_ directory:
    `$ ansible-playbook -i hosts.cfg --private-key $SSH_PRV_KEY destroy_example_voting_app.yml`